Ornithosis/Chlamydiosis / Psittacosis (Chlamydophila psittaci)

 taken and a culture and sensitivity test done to determine what is

-- Failing this, if Mycoplasma is suspected use Longstim, Tylobiotic, or Tylodox.
+- For Mycoplasma and mixed bacerial and mycoplasma infections: use Longstim, Tylobiotic, or Tylodox.

 Pigeon pox is caused by a